Parsl/parsl.github.io/_posts/2021-01-11-look-at-parsl-funcx.md

 ---
 layout: post
 author: Dennis Gannon, School of Informatics, Computing and Engineering, Indiana University
-longtitle: A Look at Parsl and Funcx: Two Excellent Parallel Scripting Tools for Clouds and Supercomputers
+title: A Look at Parsl and Funcx&#58; Two Excellent Parallel Scripting Tools for Clouds and Supercomputers
-title: A Look at Parsl and Funcx
 ---